Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Vertex algebras in algebraic geometry and topology

-While there is an explicit description of $H_*(\mathcal{M}_X)$ (see Gross \cite{gross}) in terms of the semi-topological K-theory groups $K^*_{\textnormal{sst}}(X)$ of Friedlander--Walker \cite{FriWal}, we will not use it because these can be complicated for general Calabi--Yau fourfolds.
-Instead we transfer the problem into completely topological setting using
+While there is an explicit description of $H_*(\mathcal{M}_X)$ (see Gross \cite[Thm.
+4.7]{gross}) in terms of the semi-topological K-theory groups $K^*_{\textnormal{sst}}(X)$ of Friedlander--Walker \cite{FriWal}, we will not use it because these can be complicated for general Calabi--Yau fourfolds.
+Instead, we transfer the problem into a completely topological one by using the natural map $\Gamma: \mM_X^{\ttop}\to \mC_X$ (defined above Theorem \ref{theorem CGJ}) and by introducing